csev/cc4e/book/chap05.md

 The lexicographic comparison of two lines is done by `strcmp` and swapping by `swap` as before; we will also need a routine `numcmp` which compares two lines on the basis of numeric value and returns the same kind of condition indication as `strcmp` does.
 These three functions are declared in `main` and pointers to them are passed to `sort`. `sort` in turn calls the functions via the pointers.
-We have skimped on error processing for argu­ments, so as to concentrate on the main issues.
+We have skimped on error processing for arguments, so as to concentrate on the main issues.

 <!-- **CHAPTER 5 POINTERS AND ARRAYS**  **115** -->